nrx33/yoga-companion-rag/README.md

 ### Code
 The code for the application is in the [yoga-companion](yoga-companion) folder:

-* [app.py](yoga-companion/app.py) - the Flask API, the main entrypoint to the application
+* [app.py](yoga-companion/app.py) - the FastAPI, the main entrypoint to the application
 * [rag.py](yoga-companion/rag.py) - the main RAG logic for building the retrieving the data and building the prompt
 * [ingest.py](yoga-companion/ingest.py) - loading the data into the knowledge base
 * [minsearch.py](yoga-companion/minsearch.py) - an in-memory search engine